All About E-Bikes

 Requirements:

-• Bring your own e-bike for Part 2, the on-bike segment.
+- Bring your own e-bike for Part 2 (the on-bike segment)

-• You must be able to comfortably handle and ride your bike.
+- You must be able to comfortably handle and ride your bike

-• You must be age 16 or older.
+- Must be age 16 or older

 Upcoming Courses: